AlexanderLabWHOI/eukrhythmic/docs/source/eukrhythmicoverview.rst

   :width: 400
   :alt: eukrhythmic flowchart

-And this diagram for an idea of the outputs that are returned as part of the pipeline:
+And this diagram for the outputs returned from the pipeline:

 .. image:: eukrhythmic_reorg.png
   :width: 400